Have a Cataract Question? We Have Answers

-If you’ve been diagnosed with a cataract, you probably have concerns.
-And questions.
+If you’ve been diagnosed with a cataract, you probably have concerns and questions.
 No worries.
 We are here for you and happy to help.
-You’re in good hands with the experienced team at Eye Medical Clinic, who are pros at diagnosing and treating this all-too-common condition.
+You’re in good hands with the experienced ophthalmologists at Eye Medical Clinic, who are pros at diagnosing and treating this all-too-common condition.

 A cataract is a clouding of the eye’s natural lens that blocks the lens from being able to focus light on the retina.
 Many people mistakenly think a cataract is a growth on the eye, but it’s not.